 It meant better health and more strength, than they had ever known before.

-With thanks to Fruits of Victory: The Woman's Land Army of America in the Great War, by Elaine Weiss and ‘Eleventh Biennial Report of the Commissioner of Agriculture’ and the State Forester of the State of Vermont, 1920-22.
+With thanks to Fruits of Victory: The Woman’s Land Army of America in the Great War, by Elaine Weiss and ‘Eleventh Biennial Report of the Commissioner of Agriculture’ and the State Forester of the State of Vermont, 1920-22.
+This story last updated in 2022.